Code-Institute-Submissions/Spannakin-yarn-barn/README.md

     * CREATE: create a review/comment about a yarn and add it to the database.
     * READ: look up and read about yarns in the library.
     * UPDATE: Add reviews/ comments to existing yarns.
-    * DELETE: Delete a review/ comment and the Admin can delete a yarn entirely.
+    * DELETE: Delete a yarn entirely.

 [Back to Top](#table-of-contents)